hadim/bain/README.md

 - Time is syncronized every 6h with NTP and the timezone can be set.
 - A timestamp string is added to sensor data before they are sent.
 - Deep sleep mode can be enabled to reduce power consumption.
 A standard battery of [1200 mAh](https://www.adafruit.com/product/258) can last few weeks/months (**Warning:** This still needs to be verified).
-- mMonitor battery level (optional).
+- Monitor battery level (optional).
 - The source code is profusely commented and factorized.
 It should be easily to adapt to your needs.

 ## Instructions